 Lime Sludge & Fly Ash Management (600 tpd Cement Plant)

 The lime sludge generation from the Recovery Cycle and the Fly Ash generated from the power boilers are issues of concern in solid waste management of the mill.
 An innovative solution of combining these two wastes and converting them into high grade cement has been drawn through installation of a 600 tpd cement manufacturing plant abutting the Mill premises.
 Environmental Clearance and the Consent to Establish were received from Department of MOEF / GoTN and theTamil Nadu Pollution Control Board.
-This project is undertaken at a capital outlay of Rs.68 crores.
-The trial operations are in progress and the commercial operations are to commence from end January 2013.
+This project is undertaken at a capital outlay of Rs.100 crore.
+The project has commenced the commercial operations from January 2013.